fogfish/golem/doc/combinator.md

 ## Compose generic types

 So far, the article has considered a few combinator pattern that builds a new behavior by composing generic types.
-The type class `𝔗` is composed with type class `𝕬`, which parametrizes `𝔗`.
+The type class `𝔗` is composed with type class `𝕬`, which parametrizes `𝔗` building `𝔗 ⟼ 𝕬 ⟼ 𝔗[𝕬]` construct.
 Golang's type system is less powerful than than Haskell type classes, it uses "a kind of zeroth-order type class", higher kinded polymorphism is not well supported.
 Therefore, an alternative approach is proposed.

 Let's consider a `Foldable` abstraction that represents data structures that can be reduced to a summary value one element at a time: